-602.1.
 The Memorandum of Understanding between DCH and the LEA must be signed by the LEA's superintendent or other designated official and received by the Division prior to the LEA billing Medicaid for school-based services.
 Failure to do so may result in the recoupment of funds.

 All required enrollment documents must be uploaded with the provider application in the Medicaid web portal.
-Effective October 1, 2022, the Memorandum of Understanding must be emailed to Tamara Wilson at twilson@dch.ga.gov.
+The Memorandum of Understanding must be emailed to Tamara Wilson at twilson@dch.ga.gov.
 (Rev. 10/2022)